-I am the Colonel Richard R. Hallock Distinguished Chair in Military History at Columbus State University in Columbus, GA.
+I am the Colonel Richard R. Hallock Distinguished University Chair in Military History at Columbus State University in Columbus, GA.
 I earned my bachelor’s degree in English at Connecticut College and my doctorate in American Studies at the George Washington University.

 Prior to coming to CSU, I was associate professor of history and chair of the history department at Washington & Jefferson College in Washington, PA, where I also coordinated the concentration in American Studies.
 Earlier in my career, I was a visiting assistant professor in the American Studies Department at Franklin & Marshall College and the history department at Skidmore College, and I have held fellowships in the American Culture Studies Program at Washington University in St. Louis and in the Obert C. And Grace Tanner Humanities Center at the University of Utah.